jessicadesilva/obsidian-notes/Data Warehouse.md

 ### Clustering

 If you typically filter your data according to two columns, you can **cluster** a partitioned table.
 What this will do is it will take a partitioned table and then each of the parts of the partition will be clustered (sort of like partitions of the partition) according to the secondary column.

+* Columns you specify are used to colocate related data
+* Order of the column is important
+* The order of the specified columns determines the sort order of the data
+* Clustering improves
+	* Filter queries
+	* Aggregate queries
+* Table with data size < 1GB, don't show significant improvement with partitioning and clustering
+* You can specify up to four clustering columns

 ```SQL
 CREATE OR REPLACE TABLE `iron-cycle-412122.ny_taxi.yellow_tripdata_partitioned_clustered`